 The tiny island is a dream destination for those in search of an unspoilt beach paradise where luxury resorts and tourist hordes are unheard of.
 However, the remote landscape comes at a price, as the lack of tourist infrastructure means visitors are usually left to their own devices for beach activities and water-sports.

-A lack of tourism industry means visitors are usually left to their own devices for beach side and water activities.
-Travellers should bring their own boogie board and flippers to explore the many beaches and lagoons.
-The capitol Funafuti offers simple accommodation in six small hotels which sometimes host feasts and dances.
-Tourists may also be interested in Tuvalu's production of collectible stamps.
-Unfortunately tourism is growing at about the pace of the coral and neither is enough to keep the island afloat.
+The capital, Funafuti, offers simple accommodation in a few hotels that sometimes host feasts and dances.
+Unfortunately, tourism is growing at about the pace of the coral and neither is enough to keep the island afloat.

 Become our Tuvalu Travel Expert